Bay Tropics

 The majority of our passionfruit is the standard 'purple' passionfruit most of us know and love, however we're really excited to be growing some other interesting species that are not as easy to come by in NZ.
 We hope to be able to share some of the following with you as our supply increases:

 • Gold/Yellow (passiflora edulis v flavicarpa): Similar in size to the purple passionfruit, gold passionfruit are sweeter with less of the acidic tang characteristic of purple passionfruit.
 The fruit is often harvested green (though perfectly ripe), and turns more gold as it ripens off the vine.
-We have several different types of gold passionfruit growing, each with their own features.
+We have a couple of different types of gold passionfruit growing, each with their own features.

 • Sweet Granadilla (passiflora ligularis): Round, orange-skinned passionfruit with a firm skin that does not wrinkle.
 Mild, fruit salad like flavour with a hint of rockmelon.